okachaamraouy/IoT-Blockchain/DecentralizedWaterGovernance/README.md

 1. Registering Farmers and Stakeholders

-   - Farmers are registered in the system using __*registerFarmer__*.
+   - Farmers are registered in the system using _**registerFarmer**_.
 They are eligible to create proposals to request additional water or get rewards for conserving water.

-   - Stakeholders (e.g., regulatory bodies, NGOs) are added using addStakeholder.
+   - Stakeholders (e.g., regulatory bodies, NGOs) are added using _**addStakeholder**_.
 Stakeholders vote on proposals and help make decentralized decisions regarding water allocations.

 2. Proposal Creation by Farmers